Sapporo Television Broadcasting: Founding and early years

 In 1972, Sapporo TV also assisted in broadcasting the Sapporo Winter Olympics.
 STV ended airing programs from Fuji TV/FNN after UHB started broadcasting on April 1, 1972.
-Sapporo TV started was the first broadcaster to use the automatic advertising broadcast system.
+In 1977, Sapporo TV became the first broadcaster to use the automatic advertising broadcast system.
 In 1978, the 20th anniversary of the broadcast, Sapporo TV produced special programs such as the documentary "One Year", and held special events such as "European Famous Paintings Appreciation Conference".
-In 1980, the turnover of Sapporo TV's television department reached 8.34 billion yen, and the revenue of the broadcasting department reached 1.736 billion yen.
-In 1984, the turnover of Sapporo TV's TV department exceeded 10 billion yen, and the broadcasting department exceeded 2 billion yen.
+In 1980, the turnover of Sapporo TV's television department reached 8.34 billion yen, and the revenue of the radio department reached 1.736 billion yen.
+In 1984, the turnover of Sapporo TV's TV department exceeded 10 billion yen, and the radio department exceeded 2 billion yen.
 In 1985, the listening rate of STV radio surpassed that of Hokkaido Broadcasting for the first time, and won the first place in Hokkaido.
-In 1991, Sapporo TV's TV department had a turnover of 13.374 billion yen, and its broadcasting department had a turnover of 3.21 billion yen, becoming the private broadcasting company with the highest turnover in Hokkaido for the first time.
+In 1991, Sapporo TV's TV department had a turnover of 13.374 billion yen, and its radio department had a turnover of 3.21 billion yen, becoming the private broadcasting company with the highest turnover in Hokkaido for the first time.
 In 1993, to commemorate the 35th anniversary of the broadcast, Sapporo TV held the "Higashiyama Kaii" exhibition, which attracted 100,000 people to visit.
 In the same year, Sapporo TV's average audience rating for the whole day was 10.4%, the average audience rating for prime time was 16%, and the average audience rating for evening time was 15.3%.
 The first time to win the ratings triple crown in the Hokkaido area.
 In January 1996, Sapporo TV opened its official website.
 In 1998, the 40th anniversary of broadcasting, Sapporo TV opened a Berlin branch to strengthen the collection of overseas news.
 But in 2005, Sapporo TV closed the Berlin branch and opened the Moscow branch.

 In 1993, STV ranked number 1 in TV ratings for the first time.
 In 1998, the 40th anniversary of the network, the network opened its NNN bureau in Berlin (later closed in 2005 and opened a news bureau in Moscow on the same year instead).